-How does it work?Deer velvet contains multiple substances including the female sex hormones estrone and estradiol.
-It also contains substances which may help cells grow and function.
+Deer velvet contains multiple substances including the female sex hormones estrone and estradiol.
+It also contains substances that might help cells grow and function.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking deer velvet if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if deer velvet is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Deer velvet might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use deer velvet.